PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-12 06:03:07
+Last updated: 2024-04-12 06:03:40
-Random Quote: The last play you'll ever run. - Barney Stinson
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson